venanzio/AoC/2023/README.md

 Given this much simplified input, the solution is simply the least common multiple of the numbers for each **A** node.

+My Haskell program also prints information on the **Z** nodes reached and the number of steps, to verify the structure of the input.

 *I have an idea of how I would solve the general problem, but I will rest content of the simple solution for now!*